 If I am leaving my house, I have to shut it hard and push down hard on the handle.
 To be completely satisfied I need the sound and I need the feeling.

 It is important to feel the pressure of the metal against my hands to register it as locked.
-I stare as I do this to make sure it is sealed.

 Sometimes one check is enough, other times it takes more.

 Previous experiences led me to my current habits

 I am from a small village in the north east of England.